Black Clover season 2

-The second season of the Black Clover anime TV series was directed by Tatsuya Yoshihara and produced by Pierrot.
-The season adapts Yūki Tabata's manga series of the same name from the rest of the 9th volume to the 17th volume (chapters 76–159), with the exception of episodes 55 and 56 (which adapt Tabata and Johnny Onda's light novel, The Book of the Black Bulls), episode 66 (recap), episode 82 (Petit Clover filler), and episodes 85 and 86 (filler).
+The second season of the Black Clover anime television series was directed by Tatsuya Yoshihara and produced by Pierrot.
+The season adapts Yūki Tabata's manga series of the same name from the rest of the 9th volume to the 17th volume (chapters 76–159), with the exception of episodes 55 and 56 (which adapt Tabata and Johnny Onda's light novel The Book of the Black Bulls), episode 66 (recap), episode 68 (anime original), and episode 82 (Petit Clover special).
 The first 14 episodes (episodes 52–65) focus on the Black Bulls as they enter the Forest of Witches and help heal Asta's arms, which were injured from his battle with the Eye of the Midnight Sun.

-The season initially ran from October 2, 2018 to September 24, 2019 on TV Tokyo in Japan, and was released in five DVD and Blu-ray compilations, each consisting of eight to eleven episodes, by Avex Pictures between April 26, 2019 and January 31, 2020.
+The season initially ran from October 2, 2018, to September 24, 2019, on TV Tokyo in Japan, and was released in five DVD and Blu-ray compilations, each consisting of eight to eleven episodes, by Avex Pictures between April 26, 2019 and January 31, 2020.
 Both Crunchyroll and Funimation licensed the series for an English release, with Crunchyroll simulcast the second season, and Funimation producing a North American Simuldub.
-Funimation's adaptation aired from January 13, 2019 to January 26, 2020 on Adult Swim's Toonami programming block.
+Funimation's adaptation aired from January 13, 2019, to January 26, 2020, on Adult Swim's Toonami programming block.